merichoglu/ML101/README.md

 1. **Introduction to Linear Regression**
    - Understanding the concept of linear regression
-   - Mathematical representation of linear regression
+   - Mathematical representation of linear regression (yes, we will be using the blackboard!)

 2. **Implementation in Python**
    - Using `scikit-learn` for linear regression